 If you see soil exposed to the sun, it’s in the process of dying.
 It forms a crust, repels water and has no living micro organisms in it.
 Save the soil (and the plants) by spreading mulch!

 This stops the sun from hitting the soil- retaining moisture and conditions for life!
 Something light like small dry leaves, straw or sugar cane around annuals; or aged wood chips and leaves around trees.
 We are growing Leafy Cardamom, Banna Grass and Arrow Root as renewable, in-situ mulch sources!
+Bring or borrow some garden scissors or secateurs and chop this stuff up as much as you can be bothered.
 Woody mulch requires nitrogen to break down and smaller plants cant deal with this nitrogen theft.

 Weeds should be pulled out (roots and all) before mulching.
 Don’t use weed matting, Weed Matting Sux.